 Appendices may include properly formatted:

-Order a custom-made dissertation at us or create a masterpiece yourself.
-In the latter case you’ll need some help.
-Dissertation-service.co.uk is glad to offer it to you here and now:
+Order a custom-made dissertation from us or create a masterpiece yourself.
+In the latter case, you’ll need some help.
+Dissertation-Service.co.uk is glad to offer it to you here and now: